zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

 ARTIFICIAL α (up to ~50+):

     The Aetherion creates an ARTIFICIAL α field.
-    This is not network scaling—it is METRIC MANIPULATION.
+    This is not network scaling, it is METRIC MANIPULATION.

     The metamaterial core doesn't grow an organic network.
     It FORCES the local vacuum to behave as if more dimensions exist.